bellockk/gerrit/README.md

-# gerrit
+# Gerrit Dockerfile
-Docker image for gerrit code review
+Builds a docker image for gerrit code review